Curriculum & Academics

-Find information on requirements and state license procedures by visiting the RCS Driver's Ed page.
+Find information on requirements and state license procedures by visiting the RCS Driver Ed page.
 To schedule your class or for information about the class, see additional information below.

-You are required to successfully complete 30 hours of classroom instruction and 6 hours of behind-the-wheel training along with 6 hours of behind-the-wheel observation.
+Students are required to successfully complete 30 hours of classroom instruction and 6 hours of behind-the-wheel training along with 6 hours of behind-the-wheel observation.

 Classroom dates are established for each semester and for the summer, as available based on the Rockingham County Schools’ budget.
-Dates and times are listed on the school website.
-Announcements are also made on the intercom to remind students to register prior to the beginning of each new class.
+Dates and times for upcoming classes are listed on the school website.
+Announcements will be made on the intercom and via canvas to remind students to register prior to the beginning of each new class.